Subject Leader: Ms J Prior

 A Level Art: 88% of students achieved C+ with 75% B+

-A level Photography: 75% of students achieved C+
+A Level Photography: 86% of students achieved C+ with 71% B+

-Level 2 and Level 3 BTEC: results were very pleasing, with a large number of students achieving Merit and Distinction grades.
+BTEC Level 2: results were very pleasing, with a large number of students achieving Merit and Distinction grade

 Students’ Views and Attitudes

 Behaviour in art lessons is outstanding; there are excellent relationships between students and teachers in all key stages.
 Students speak very positively of their experiences in Art and Photography lessons.

-In September 2017, five students have started Art related degrees or Art Foundation courses.
+In September 2018, seven students have started Art related degrees or Art Foundation courses.